 How much does a speeding ticket cost?

 In addition to a fine and court fees, you will also likely face an increase in your car insurance premium after receiving a speeding ticket.
+A speeding ticket cost calculator may help you with your specifics, but the general costs are outlined below:

 Based on 2023 data provided by Quadrant Information Services, drivers with a single speeding ticket conviction on their record pay an average of $2,427 per year for a full coverage policy and $748 per year for minimum coverage.
 Comparatively, the average premium for a policy for a driver with a clean driving record is $2,014 per year for full coverage and $622 per year for minimum coverage.